Spark deficient Gabor frames: Background

 \subsection{Notation}

-Throughout this note, $G$ will denote a finite abelian group written additively, and $\CC^G$ will denote the set of all complex valued functions defined on $G$. $\CC^N$ is equipped with an inner product $\scal{\cdot,\cdot}$, defined as follows:
+Throughout this note, $G$ will denote a finite abelian group written additively, and $\CC^G$ will denote the set of all complex valued functions defined on $G$.
+An element $f\in\CC^G$ will interchangeably be viewed as a vector in $\CC^N$, where $N=\abs{G}$, and as a function $f:G\longrar \CC$. $\CC^N$ is equipped with an inner product $\scal{\cdot,\cdot}$, defined as follows:

 for $x=(x_1,\dotsc,x_N)$, $y=(y_1,\dotsc,y_N)$.
 Only in section \ref{8} will we use the bra-ket notation, $\scal{x|y}$, with the caution that complex conjugation is taken on the coordinates of $x$.
 We remind that $|x\rangle$ denotes a column vector in $\CC^N$, and $\langle x|$ is its conjugate transpose; hence $|x\rangle\langle x|$ is the $1$-dimensional projector onto $|x\rangle$.